Seng3694/ServiceLocator/README.md

 ## License ##

 You can redistribute it and/or modify it under the terms of the MIT license.
-SEE [LICENSE][1] for details.
+See [LICENSE][1] for details.

 [1]:LICENSE